RodrigoDot/cakem/README.md

 sixth thing to do

 * initiate the migrations database
-* run bin\cake kabe migration TableName to create your tables
+* run bin\cake bake migration TableName to create your tables
 * go to config\migrations and you will be able to personalize your tables following the rules of Migration's Development